jacobquirke/100-days-of-code/log.md

 **Today's Progress** My original plan was to focus on JavaScript.
 With the possibility of gaining my first web development client - a logistics company - I had some pressure put on myself to learn more about FTP/File Transfer Protocol (and SFTP/Secure File Transfer Protocol) in order to upload and manage a website.
 It has given me a clearer sense of what to do when wishing to create a site from scratch AND the interconnectivity between files i.e. using external stylesheets and scripts for better speed and cleaner code.

 **Thoughts** I started the evening really worried that I wouldn't be able to get my task done in time but now I've gained more confidence than I expected.
 I feel very comfortable in creating an entire website now and linking everything together.
 Feeling very good about this - it feels as easy as it was when I was really in my stride at Spark44.
 Websites are just folders and files connected together in a seemingly fancy way.
 It's all very simple thinking about it.

+### Day 13: 16 October 2019: Wednesday

+**Today's Progress** I may have a possible client as mentioned yesterday.
+Learning plenty in the lead up to working with them.
+Need to have a strong sense of web development so practicing by building my own website and will attempt to access the CNT site through FileZilla.
+Time will tell.
+The pressure is really making me push to know the real-world applications of web development rather than the typical practising.

+**Thoughts** Definitely had a feeling of dread today like I won't be able to build a landing page in the way that is suggested.
+All I have to do is learn everything I can and become the best web developer possible.
+I know what I can accomplish.
+I have taught myself so much and I know I can build websites.
+I just need to focus on what I'm doing and build my website.